hexaxsoftwares/houx.js/README.md

 ##### Data Binding

-Houx.js supports both one-way and two-way data binding.
+Houx supports both one-way and two-way data binding.
 Use the `$$model` directive for two-way data binding with form elements:

 ```html
 <input $$model="message">